paralab/Saena_Public/README.md

 solver.solve_pcg_update(u, &opts, &B):

 If solver is made based on a matrix, let's call it A, and there is an updated version of A, let's call it B, and one wants to solve *Bx = rhs*, instead of *Ax = rhs*, then solve_pcg_update() can be used and B can be passed as the third argument.

+solver.solve_pcg_update2(u, &opts, &B):

+Similar to solve_pcg_update(), but LHS will be updated with B. So the same multigrid hierarchy will be used but with updated finest level A.